intelsdi-x/swan/README.md

 vagrant ssh
 ```

-After establishing SSH connection to Vagrant, the Mutilate load generator needs to be build.
+Inside guest OS, the Mutilate load generator needs to be build.
 To do so, please clone the https://github.com/leverich/mutilate repository and build it by using `scons`.
 After successful build, please copy `mutilate` binary to `/bin`.

 ```bash
 git clone https://github.com/leverich/mutilate